QuantEcon/lecture-python-intro/_sources/supply_demand_heterogeneity.md

 print('Competitive equilibrium allocation:', c_s)
 ```

-## Deducing a Representative Consumer
+## Deducing a representative consumer

 In the class of multiple consumer economies that we are studying here, it turns out that there
 exists a single **representative consumer** whose preferences and endowments can be deduced from lists of preferences and endowments for separate individual consumers.